franklaranja/franklaranja.github.io/content/articles/garnish_your_widgets/index.md

 a `Vec<Garnish>` with delegated `Vec` methods and variant-specific utilities.
 It supports flexible insertion via `Into<Garnish>` and provides methods like `first_style`, `count_style`, and `all_style` for variant-specific access.
-A `garnishes!` macro is also generated for easy initialization. `Garnishes` is useful for garnishing several widgets with the same garnishes.
+The `garnishes!` macro is also generated for easy initialization. `Garnishes` is useful for garnishing several widgets with the same garnishes.